April 1, 2020

 Ringo Starr!

-Ringo, of course, is best known for being the drummer of a little band some of you may have heard of called The Beatles.
+Ringo, of course, is best known for being the drummer of a little band some of you may have heard of called The Beatles

 He often gets a bad wrap for being a bad drummer, but that could not be further from the truth!
+He is One of the Greatest Drummers of All Time and The Cherry on top of the Beatles Sundae.

 https://66.media.tumblr.com/tumblr_mblifnonpR1rwkhhno1_500.jpg